-Gaining knowledge on fire safety significantly increases the chances of surviving a blaze; Hence, the need for training.
+Gaining knowledge on Health Care Fire Classes and fire safety significantly increases the chances of surviving a blaze; Hence, the need for training.
 When you are undergoing fire safety training, one of the most significant parts is learning fire extinguisher types and uses.

 Fire extinguisher compliance requires the identification of the different types of fire extinguishers and the types of fires most likely to occur in the healthcare centre.
 These types of fuels are categorised into classes in order to help you identify the particular burning fuel and its suppressing medium.